skylight-hq/skylight.digital/_blog_posts/devops_transformation_proposal.md

 ![Phases of the ACME engagement.](/img/blog/devops_transformation_proposal/acme-engagement-phases.svg)

-Those words &mdash; *sustainably*, *self-sufficiently*, and *effectively* &mdash; aren't just sales fluff; they're key engagement outcomes that we're trying to achieve.
+Those words — *sustainably*, *self-sufficiently*, and *effectively* — aren't just sales fluff; they're key engagement outcomes that we're trying to achieve.

 **Sustainability** is about helping ACME chart a course that doesn't overload the organization with too many simultaneous change initiatives.
 Steady progress is best achieved by focusing on improving a couple of high-impact capabilities (for example, test automation and deployment automation) at a time.
 Once sustainable progress has been made, then the organization is ready to take on more.
 Think of it as Kanban for transformation that enables rapid incremental capability development.